Search legal guides

 Source — the actual words

-[Where a person] disposes of any such equity share … within a period of 18 months after the date of acquisition … and immediately prior to that disposal more than 50 per cent of the market value of all the assets disposed of … is attributable to allowance assets or trading stock …, that person must, to the extent that any amount received … in respect of the disposal of that share is less than or equal to the market value of that share at the beginning of such period of 18 months, include that amount in that person’s income.
+(5) Where a person— (a) acquired any equity share in a company in terms of an asset-for-share transaction; and (b) disposes of any such equity share (other than by way of an intra-group transaction contemplated in section 45, an unbundling transaction contemplated in section 46 or a liquidation distribution contemplated in section 47, an involuntary disposal as contemplated in paragraph 65 of the Eighth Schedule or the death of that person) within a period of 18 months after the date of acquisition contemplated in paragraph (a) and immediately prior to that disposal more than 50 per cent of the market value of all the assets disposed of by that person to that company in terms of any transaction in respect of which the provisions of this Part apply, is attributable to allowance assets or trading stock or both, that person must, to the extent that any amount received by or accrued to that person in respect of the disposal of that share is less than or equal to the market value of that share at the beginning of such period of 18 months, include that amount in that person’s income.

 Read the gate carefully: the ordinary-income recharacterisation only applies where more than 50% of the market value of the assets originally disposed of is attributable to allowance assets or trading stock.
 A capital-held rental property is generally neither — so for the classic Nkosi structure, moving the Newco shares to the trust within 18 months would usually not trigger this inclusion.